marc-jones/phd_thesis/content/03_winter/02_global.md

 The effect of cold periods on plant transcriptomes has been investigated in lilies[@li_transcriptome_2016; @villacorta_martin_whole_2015], barley[@greenup_transcriptome_2011], radish[@liu_genome_wide_2017], and *Brachypodium distachyon*[@huan_transcriptome_wide_2013].
 These studies generally compare gene expression before, during, and immediately after vernalization to identify cold and vernalization responsive genes[@li_transcriptome_2016; @greenup_transcriptome_2011; @liu_genome_wide_2017; @huan_transcriptome_wide_2013], although others focus solely on gene expression during vernalization[@villacorta_martin_whole_2015].
 These studies were designed to identify vernalization responsive genes, and therefore lacked longer term effects of the cold requirement on the transcriptome.
-For example, these studies are not able to assess whether vernalization requirement delays development in a global fashion, or whether it is delays the floral transition in a more specific manner.
+For example, these studies are not able to assess whether a vernalization requirement delays development in a global fashion, or whether it delays the floral transition in a more specific manner.
 Equally, no attempt was made by these studies to try and assess whether the effect of vernalization on the transcriptome is tissue specific.
 The study by Paina et al. (2014) was an improvement in this regard.
 Using ryegrass, an experimental design very similar to the one used to generate the transcriptome time series described in this thesis was employed[@paina_vernalization_2014].
 Leaf tissue was collected once before vernalization, three times during, and twice post-vernalization, and apex tissue was sampled at the end of vernalization and twice post-vernalization.
-Tissue was collected from both a vernalization insenstive and a vernalization requiring line.
+Tissue was collected from both a vernalization insensitive and a vernalization requiring line.
 The ryegrass vernalization response was found to have links to the photoperiod pathway and carbohydrate metabolism[@paina_vernalization_2014].
 However, the final time point in the series was sampled only seven days after vernalization in both varieties sampled, limiting the ability of the study to assess how development was delayed.
 In addition, the relatively few time points for the apex samples restricted the scope of the study when assessing the extent of tissue specificity[@paina_vernalization_2014].

-In order to assess the global impact of a cold requirement on the *B. napus* transcriptome, the transcriptomic time series (Section \ref{section:spring:developmentaltranscriptome}) was used.
+In order to assess the global impact of a cold requirement on the *B.\ napus* transcriptome, the transcriptomic time series (Section \ref{section:spring:developmentaltranscriptome}) was used.
 Comparisons between Westar and Tapidor reveal that Tapidor has an expanded set of genes expressed in a variety specific manner in the leaf, potentially representing an expanded sensory capability in the winter variety.
-Clustering results find that a requirement for cold delays developmental transcriptional responses in a global manner, although photoperiod responses seem unchanged.
+Clustering results find that a requirement for cold delays developmental transcriptome responses in a global manner, although photoperiod responses seem unchanged.
 Finally, correlation analysis between time points and between varieties suggests that while the apex transcriptome is largely defined by the developmental stage of the plant, the leaf transcriptome is instead influenced more by the age of the plant.
 Therefore, although the leaf seems to have an expanded set of expressed genes in the winter variety, the apex transcriptome is more responsive to the vernalization signal than the leaf transcriptome.